tomplex/meridian/docs/manual.rst

 things in the language of Python, instead of the language of relational databases.

-Meridian, at its core, is trying to make bring these concepts for geospatial data processing into common Python idioms, so you can use familiar terminologies, tools, and mental models when you're dealing with it.
+Meridian, at its core, is trying to make bring these concepts for geospatial data processing into common Python idioms, so you can use familiar terminologies, tools, and mental models when you're dealing with this domain.

 Meridian is not trying to displace a tool like Geopandas, which is excellent for exploring and understanding datasets.
 Instead, Meridian wants to be an efficient option for intensive and repeated geospatial processing applications